Honey-Bee-Roundup-Capstone/Final/README.md

 - After scaling the data, we calculated a baseline using both the mean and the median, and selected the mean because it had a lower RMSE than the median.
 We selected four models to fit and train and created a function to run all four models and return the RMSE for both the train and validate sets.

+### Root Mean Square Error (RMSE).
+RMSE is a measure of how spread out the residuals are where residuals are given by difference of actual and predicted value.
+In order words, RMSE tells you how concentrated our data is around line of best fit.
+We seek for small RMSE value as a measure of good model performance.

 ### Baseline
+A baseline model serves as performance benchmark against our models.
+It predicts on target without using any features, but rather using mean and median of the target.

 - Baseline Results: